HBO’s John Oliver says Trump was not good for late-night comedy

 What did cross your mind?

 The initial reactions along the lines of “this just seems unimaginable.”
-Which just seems...not accurate.
+Which just seems … not accurate.
 It’s not just actively imaginable — it was literally predictable.
 “It’s unimaginable” comes from a place of such naïve, willfully blind comfort.
 It’s dangerous to think “this could not happen here” when we all watched in real time the build-up to exactly that.

 Are we equally naïve then in your view to think we’re out of the woods now [in terms of unrest]?